boraseoksoon/SpotlightSearch/README.md

 ## Features

 - [x] Written in SwiftUI and Combine 100%
-- [x] It aims to provide quick and beautiful search UI/UX out of box like macOS Spotlight Search in iOS and beyond.
-- [x] full geared toward SwiftUI, Combine and MVVM.
-- [x] easy and simple to use API.
+- [x] Search items on iOS in a similar way that macOS Spotlight does.
+- [x] One liner, no brainer API

 <br>